wandb/weave/docs/docs/guides/tracking/feedback.md

 # Feedback

-Because automatically evaluating LLM applications is difficult, many teams will allow end-users or a pilot group to provide feedback such as a thumbs up or down on generated content.
-If they have enough domain expertise, the development team may want to flag issues with traces themselves.
+Evaluating LLM applications automatically is challenging.
+Teams often rely on direct user feedback, particularly from domain experts, who assess the content quality using simple indicators such as thumbs up or down.
+Developers also actively identify and resolve content issues.

-Weave's feedback feature allows users to attach feedback to calls in the Weave UI & via the API.
-Feedback can include emoji reactions, textual notes, and structured data.
+Weave's feedback feature enables users to provide feedback directly within the Weave UI or through the API.
+You can add emoji reactions, textual notes, and structured data to calls.
+This feedback helps compile evaluation datasets, monitor application performance, and collect examples for advanced tasks like fine-tuning.

-## UI
+## View and Add Feedback within UI

 Reactions and notes are displayed in a column in the calls grid.
 Hovering over these indicators provides more detail.
-Notes and reactions can be added by clicking the buttons.
+Use these to add reactions or notes.

 (SCREENSHOT HERE)

+### Feedback Interaction in the Calls Grid

-Feedback can also be viewed and edited in header of the call details page.
+View and edit feedback in the header of the call details page.

 (SCREENSHOT HERE)

-The feedback on a call can be viewed on the "Feedback" tab of the call details page.
+View the feedback for a call on the "Feedback" tab of the call details page.

 (SCREENSHOT HERE)

-The "Use" tab on the call details page provides copy+paste examples of using the SDK to manipulate the feedback for that call.
+Access copy-and-paste examples on the "Use" tab of the call details page to manipulate the feedback for that call using the SDK.

 (SCREENSHOT HERE)

 ## SDK

-The Weave Python SDK allows you to programmatically add, remove, and query feedback on calls.
+Use the Weave Python SDK to programmatically add, remove, and query feedback on calls.

 ### Querying a project's feedback